aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 ---

 I am a visiting scholar at the Department of Political Science of the University of Houston.
 In October 2019 I will be joining the Department of Politics and International Relations at the University of Oxford as a Doctoral Student.
-My research interests include .
-My regional focus is North Africa and the Middle East.
+My research interests include comparitive political economy of authoritarian regimes.
+I focus on aspects related to colonialism and state-building, the political economy of Islamic institutions, informal social-welfare by non-state actors, and business-politics relationships in the Middle East.
+I am also interested in investigating propaganda methods and conspiracy theories using methods of computional text analysis.
+I have a lot of fun exploring how Arabic text can be a valuable resource in understanding important developments and relationships in the Arab world.

-I have been born and raised in the beatiful city Alexandria, Egypt.
-I am a former professional swimmer for the Egyptian Swimming National Team.
-I still come up with what I believe to be my best ideas when I am doing labs in the pool.
+I have been born and raised in the beautiful city Alexandria, Egypt.
+I am a former professional swimmer for the Egyptian Swimming National Team, for which I competed professionally for several years.
+I come up with what I believe to be my best ideas while doing those endless labs in the pool.
 I love reading about Islamic Art and Architecture.